dmoore5050/SaisonBuilder/README.md

 ###To do:

-+ Add remove-line-item capability to walkthrough
 + Refactor
 + Bugfix

 Features
 --------
 The primary feature of this app is the ability to use or modify a library of saison recipes to the user's custom specifications.
-Modification are guided by a series of questions, allowing the user to make specific modifications to single elements of the recipe (ie, increase only a specific type of aroma hops, or add a specific spice).
+Modification are guided by a series of questions, allowing the user to make specific modifications to single elements of the recipe (ie, increase only a specific type of aroma hops, or remove a specific grain).
 Modified recipes are then stored as a new recipe in the library.

 Additionally, a small library of ingredients and style/technique definitions is included.